I was irritated.

 Lots of change in conditioning over the years.

-9 minutes is a loooooooooooooooong time to go without clear sound when you have 300 people in an audience.
+9 minutes is a loooooooooooooooong time to go without clear sound when you have 300 people in an audience and a poor cameraman in the back.
 People get edgy at 20 seconds, irritable at one minute and angry at two.
 Nine minutes is when it’s time to kill the speaker.
 (Lesson 66 in speaking: It’s always your fault…so do sound checks the night before.)

 I’d tell you what happens next, but it doesn’t matter.
 (Do remind me because IT makes for a great story, too!)